Copper Beech Bonsai Tree Care

 Outdoor/Indoor Use: Outdoor.

 Light Requirements: It grows well in full sun or partial shade.
-Protect it from hot summer sun by keeping your tree in a semi-shade.
+Protect it from the hot summer sun by keeping your tree in a semi-shade.

 Water Requirements: Requires daily watering during the growing season.
 Needs less water during winter months.
 Make sure the soil never dries out completely.

 Pruning/Training: In early summer pinch shoots back to two nodes.
 I recommend shaping it by pruning when possible.
-If you are applying wiring, do it during summer months.
+If you are applying wiring, do it during the summer months.

 After a few months carefully remove the wires.
-Never remove all the leaves during growing season.
+Never remove all the leaves during the growing season.
 Also, avoid leaf pruning after reporting the bonsai.
 Drastic root pruning should be done in the fall.

 Bonsai Style: Twin-trunk, triple-trunk, curved, straight, clump, group, raft.

-Fertilizing: Feed it with well balanced fertilizer one month after the buds open.
+Fertilizing: Feed it with well-balanced fertilizer one month after the buds open.
 Apply fertilizer once every two weeks during the growing season.

 Repotting: Should be repotted every two to five years depending on root growth and age.
 Repot during spring before leaves open.